lanrat/SpiderWho/README.md

 Time: The total running time of the program.

 ## TODO
-1. Save incremental logs
-2. Better circumvention of PIR's WHOIS rate limiting for .ORG
+1. Ataptive query backoff
-3. Support for whois servers that forward to http
+2. Support for whois servers that forward to http